daattali/beautiful-jekyll/_posts/2022-05-02_bitshiftAddition.md

 title : Bitshifting to improved performance
 ---

-# Addition Performance, or Why Bit Shifts are Your Friend?

 ## TLDR
 I walk through an algorithm to do addition using Python.
 Using bitshifting and bitmasking and C++ extension modules results in nearly on-par performance with base python addtion.